Azure/reliable-web-app-pattern-java/README.md

 ### 4. Create a new environment

-Choose an environment name - this should be less than 18 characters and must be comprised of lower-case, numeric, and dash characters.
-(For example, `eap-javarwa`).
+The environment name should be less than 18 characters and must be comprised of lower-case, numeric, and dash characters (for example, `eap-javarwa`).
 The environment name is used for resource group naming and specific resource naming.
 Also, select a password for the admin user of the database.

 Run the following commands to set these values and create a new environment: